 Each local Club must be properly constituted and have a Committee comprising officers whose duty it is to carry out the various aspects of club business, and to manage and administer the imposition and application of club rules and safety regulations.
 All members are required, as a condition of membership, to respect and abide by these rules, and it is incumbent upon each member to make and keep themselves familiar with them.
 An integral part of the safety rules relate to the layout of the site and in particular the location of “No-Fly Zones”.
 These are areas which must NOT under any circumstances be overflown, and will always include the pits and car park area, plus any nearby roads or buildings.

 High energy Lithium-Polymer batteries used in electric flight must be charged, stored and managed with great care, as careless use can result in a serious fire.
-The BMFA publishes free valuable information regarding this issue (see the Useful Links Page), and additional information on this subject is available on our own website from the Downloads page.
+The BMFA publishes free valuable information regarding this issue (see the Useful Links Page), and additional information on this subject is available on our own website from the Articles page.

 The Club Rules and other related documents are available as .pdf files for download in the Club Details section of this website, and every member should download a copy of these for personal reference.